KayoticSully/KayoticOS/OPCodes.md

-Sully's 6502 Extended OPCode Set
+Sully's 6502 Expanded OPCode Set
 =================================
 These are the implemented OPCodes for Kayotic OS.
 It is based off of the full 6502 instruction set, but is by no means complete.
 I did my best to represent the proper processor states, but some things had to be changed for the sake of simplicity.